More Diversity in Search Results

 - Scaling the non-scaled scores of the ranked candidate POIs includes decreasing the non-scaled scores of one or more of the top n ranked candidate POIs

-- Dynamically determining a scaling factor to use to scale one or more non-scaled scores of the ranked, candidate POIs of a particular category based on a non-scaled score associated with a top-ranked candidate POI of a different category; and/or the method includes dynamically determining a scaling factor to use to scale one or more non-scaled scores of the ranked, candidate POIs of a particular category based on a quantity of the candidate POIs of the particular category identified in the data.
+- Dynamically determining a scaling factor to use to scale non-scaled scores of the ranked, candidate POIs of a particular category based on a non-scaled score associated with a top-ranked candidate POI of a different category; and/or the method includes dynamically determining a scaling factor to use to scale non-scaled scores of the ranked, candidate POIs of a particular category based on a quantity of the candidate POIs of the particular category identified in the data.

-That is a fairly complex approach to achieve diversity of results, but it seems to be one that will provide truly diverse results.
+That is a fairly complex approach to achieve a diversity of results, but it seems to be one that will provide truly diverse results.

-The patent on category diversity for local results can be found at:
+The patent on category diversity for local results can get found at: